In 1630 the Revd. John Maverick quitted the West of England, and adventured across the ocean to become one of the earliest founders of Massachusetts.

 John Maverick was highly esteemed by all in the Colony.
 He is called the "godly Mr. John Maverick" by Roger Clapp, another Devonshire man, born at Salcombe Regis near Sidmouth.
 The Clapps came out to New England from Dorchester [Dorset] and were among the founders of Dorchester [Mass.].
 It is quite possible that Roger Clapp knew the Mavericks in England; Honiton and Awliscombe being easily reached from Salcombe or Sidmouth.

-In 1633 Samuel Maverick received a grand of Noddles Island [East Boston] where he built a new house.
+In 1633 Samuel Maverick received a grant of Noddles Island [East Boston] where he built a new house.
 Either John Maverick went to live with his son, or was staying there at the time of his death; a record of the "decease of the Fathers of New England" includes "3 February, 1636.
 The Rev. John Maverick of Dorchester, died at Boston aged 60."

 A tribute to him was penned by John Winthrop:—